TCLee-tech/Google-Challenge-Labs/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab.md

 To verify,
 - `kubectl get deployments`
 - Either:
   - In Google Cloud Console, go to Kubernetes Engine -> Services and Ingress -> copy wordpress External load balancer Endpoints' IP address.
-  - `kubectl get services` and get the EXTERNAL-IP for wordpress LoadBalancer.
+  - or `kubectl get services` and copy the EXTERNAL-IP for wordpress LoadBalancer.
   - Open the external IP address in a new browser tab and ensure you see the WordPress site installer.

 Reference: